TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.11.md

 ---

-But when the king came in to behold the guests, he saw there a man who had not on a wedding-garment:
+But when the king came in to see the guests, he saw there a man who didn't have on wedding clothing,